ravennevermoreneverless/obsidian/5.0 — everything else/Cosmological Principle — Zach Mccoy.md

 ---

+>Well I've got a cosmological principle
+>Which means that I am the attraction for you
+>So why don't you sit down and let me show you the fact of the truth
+>That I want to be somebody you point to

+>Well this balloon keeps getting bigger
+>And we will always point to each other
+>Each other
+>(Each other)

-> And I'm not going to worry
+>And I'm not going to worry
-> Oh when the flame goes out
+>Oh when the flame goes out
-> When the oceans pack their things and they leave
+>When the oceans pack their things and they leave
-> 'Cause I'm the center of you and you're the center of me
+>'Cause I'm the center of you and you're the center of me
+>I'm the center of you and you're the center of me
+>I'm the center of you and you're the center of me
+>I'm the center of you and you're the center of me

+>Well I've got a cosmological principle
+>Which means that I am the attraction for you
+>Well why don't you sit down and I'll tell you the fact of the truth
+>That I want to be something that you point to

+>Well this balloon keeps getting bigger
+>(Keeps getting bigger)
+>And we will always point to each other
+>To each other

+>==And I'm not going to worry==
+>==When the flame goes out==
+>==When the oceans pack their things and they leave==
+>=='Cause I'm the center of you and you're the center of me==
+>==I'm the center of you and you're the center of me==
-> I'm the center of you and you're the center of me
+>I'm the center of you and you're the center of me
+>I'm the center of you and you're the center of
+>Me

+>Well I've got a cosmological principle
+>Which means that I am the attraction for you